klojang4j/klojang-templates/README.md

 Conditional rendering &#8212; that is, rendering a block of text within a template only if a certain condition is met, is also done by means of nested templates.

-Conditional rendering is an unremarkable affair in _Klojang Templates_.
-By default, neither template variables nor nested templates are rendered in the first place.
+The first thing to note here is that. by default, neither template variables nor nested templates are rendered in the first place.
 If you don't set a variable to a value, it will simply disappear from the template.
 If you don't populate a nested template, the entire block of text it encloses will disappear from the template.
 Thus, if you don't want something to be rendered, just "don't mention its name" in the `RenderSession`.

 However, you can make it more explicit that you don't want a block of text to be